neontribe/my-best-life/content/services/parallel-youth-enterprise-the-lambeth-summer-camp.md

 image:
   image: img/group-stood-on-cliff.jpeg
   imageAlt: Four young people hugging and look out at the view
 description: "A 4-week summer camp coming soon in July and August 2021.
-On-site, there will be several workshops, including music, dance, computers, filming, beautician, face painting, and arts & crafts.
-The themes of crime reduction and gang awareness will feature in many of the workshops.
-There will be ongoing day-long sports, including badminton, football, table tennis, cricket, basketball and athletics.
-Off-site, there will be daily trips outside London to enjoy time in the countryside.
-These will involve more unusual activities: sailing, canoeing, rock climbing, ice skating, ten pin bowling, trampolining, Adventure Camps and more.
+It will involve workshops, (e.g. for music, dance, computers, filming), day-long sports (e.g. badminton, football, table tennis, cricket), daily trips outside London, unusual activities (e.g sailing, canoeing, rock climbing, ice skating).
 There will also be trips to museums, cinemas, the park, Quasar, the London Dungeon, and London Zoo. "
 categories:
   category1: Friends
   category2: Where I'm Living